 How to prevent shadow IT

-What it looks like in Helpwise
+What it looks like at Helpwise